japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-Source.md

 commit(end: Offset): Unit
 ----

-Commits data up to the end <<spark-sql-streaming-Offset.adoc#, offset>>, i.e. informs the source that Spark has completed processing all data for offsets less than or equal to the end offset and will only request offsets greater than the end offset in the future.
+Commits data up to the end <<spark-sql-streaming-Offset.md#, offset>>, i.e. informs the source that Spark has completed processing all data for offsets less than or equal to the end offset and will only request offsets greater than the end offset in the future.

-Used exclusively when <<spark-sql-streaming-MicroBatchExecution.adoc#, MicroBatchExecution>> stream execution engine (<<spark-sql-streaming-micro-batch-stream-processing.adoc#, Micro-Batch Stream Processing>>) is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#constructNextBatch-walCommit, write offsets to a commit log (walCommit phase)>> while <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, running an activated streaming query>>.
+Used exclusively when <<spark-sql-streaming-MicroBatchExecution.md#, MicroBatchExecution>> stream execution engine (<<spark-sql-streaming-micro-batch-stream-processing.md#, Micro-Batch Stream Processing>>) is requested to <<spark-sql-streaming-MicroBatchExecution.md#constructNextBatch-walCommit, write offsets to a commit log (walCommit phase)>> while <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, running an activated streaming query>>.

 | getBatch
 a| [[getBatch]]